IvanDLar/MOVU-Docs/Modules/HP_HomePage/README.md

 The code for the Home Page module is available in the repository.
 The modular approach ensures maintainability and ease of future updates.

+The code description document can be found here: [Code Description](./Delivery/Code.md)

 ## Technologies and Libraries

 The Home Page module is built using the following technologies and libraries: